Magnus Brunner

-Magnus Brunner (/de/; born 6 May 1972) is an Austrian politician of the Austrian People's Party (ÖVP) who has been serving as European Commissioner for Internal Affairs and Migration since December 2024.
+Magnus Oswald Brunner (/de/; born 6 May 1972) is an Austrian politician of the Austrian People's Party (ÖVP) who has been European Commissioner for Internal Affairs and Migration since December 2024.
 Previously, he served as Austria's finance minister from 2021 until 2024 in the government of Chancellor Karl Nehammer.

 Early life and education

 Brunner studied jurisprudence at the University of Innsbruck, the University of Vienna (Dr. iur.) and King's College London (LLM).

 Political career

+In Austria

 Brunner was a member of the Federal Council for the Austrian People's Party (ÖVP) from 1 May 2009 until 6 January 2020.

 He served as state secretary (Staatssekretär) in the Ministry of Climate Action, Environment, Energy, Mobility, Innovation, and Technology in the government of Chancellor Sebastian Kurz.